lan13005/leetcode_study/pattern-templates.md

         while stack and cmp_fn(arr[i], arr[stack[-1]]):
             j = stack.pop()
             # Option 1: Next greater/smaller
+			#           Udate all elements of stack currently looking for next greater/smaller
             # result[j] = i  # or arr[i] for values instead of indices
         # Option 2: Previous greater/smaller
+		#           Popped out all smaller elements, if any left over, that is the previous greater/smalleer
         # if stack:
         #     result[i] = stack[-1]
         stack.append(i)